ClickHouse/ClickHouse/docs/en/operations/system_tables.md

 ## system.query_log {#system_tables-query-log}

-Contains information about queries execution.
-For each query, you can see processing start time, duration of processing, error message and other information.
+Contains information about execution of queries.
+For each query, you can see processing start time, duration of processing, error messages and other information.

 !!! note
     The table doesn't contain input data for `INSERT` queries.

 ClickHouse creates this table only if the [query_log](server_settings/settings.md#server_settings-query-log) server parameter is specified.
-This parameter sets the logging rules.
-For example, a logging interval or name of a table the queries will be logged in.
+This parameter sets the logging rules, such as the logging interval or the name of the table the queries will be logged in.

-To enable query logging, set the parameter [log_queries](settings/settings.md#settings-log-queries) to 1.
+To enable query logging, set the [log_queries](settings/settings.md#settings-log-queries) parameter to 1.
 For details, see the [Settings](settings/settings.md) section.

 The `system.query_log` table registers two kinds of queries:

-1. Initial queries, that were run directly by the client.
+1. Initial queries that were run directly by the client.
 2. Child queries that were initiated by other queries (for distributed query execution).
-For such queries, information about parent queries is shown in the `initial_*` columns.
+For these types of queries, information about the parent queries is shown in the `initial_*` columns.

 Columns: